Study progress in higher education | Our Services | KelaSkip to content

 • during which you have only been paid general housing allowance.

 We monitor your study progress for each academic year (1 August–31 July).
 Even if you have not earned on average 5 credits for each month of financial aid during the academic year, you can still get financial aid if you have earned on average at least 5 credits per month of financial aid during your higher education studies.
-You are, however, also required to earn at least 20 credits during the academic year under review.
+You are, however, also required to complete at least 20 credits during the academic year being monitored.

 If you wish to reduce the number of months of financial aid that are taken into account when monitoring your study progress, you can cancel financial aid or return financial aid that you have already received.